 125 ml lemon or lime juice

-Grate the zest from the lemons before juicing them.
-Halve and juice the lemons and strain the juice.
-Lightly whisk together the egg yolks and the grated lemon zest.
-Whisk in the condensed milk and the measured strained lemon juice.
+Halve and juice the fruit and strain the juice.
+Lightly whisk together the egg yolks and the grated lemon zest, if using it.
+Whisk in the condensed milk and the measured strained juice.
 Set aside at room temperature.

-Combine the crushed biscuits and the sugar, add the melted butter.
+Combine the crushed biscuits (and the sugar), add the melted butter.
 Mix with a fork until well combined.
 Pour the mixture in a pie pan or springform pan (Ø 20 - 22 cm) and press evenly onto bottom and sides of the pan.
-The mixture will be rather crumbly, resembling moist sand, but keep pressing lightly and patiently and the crust will eventually just about hold its shape.
+Depending on the brand of biscuits used, the mixture may be rather crumbly, resembling moist sand, but keep pressing lightly and patiently and the crust will eventually just about hold its shape.
 Place the pan in refrigerator for about 20 minutes for the crust to become firm.

 Bake the bottom crust at 160 °C until it is lightly browned, for about 15 minutes.
 Remove from the oven, place on a wire rack and let cool at room temperature for about 20 minutes.